Freshy0p/S-1D-devious-plugins/README.md

 To install the S-1D Solo Tempoross Plugin on the Devious client, follow these steps:

-1. Open the Devious client and navigate to the "External rep" section.
+1. Open the Devious client and navigate to the "External Plugin Manager" section.
 2. Click on "Add new" to add a new repository.
 3. In the "Owner" field, enter `SexyPinata`.
 4. In the "Repo" field, enter `S-1D-devious-plugins`.